Duduosun/orevan_cucumber_selenium_java/README.md

 Follow the link https://help.github.com/articles/set-up-git/

 1. Install Git and setup
-2. Use LDAP (i.e. windows) credentials to login into Salmon gitlab https://gitlab.salmon.ltd.uk/gitlab/dashboard
+2. Use LDAP (i.e. windows) credentials to login into XYZ gitlab https://gitlab.XYZ.ltd.uk/gitlab/dashboard
 3. Generate SSH key and add to your profile

 Get the latest Source Code